xdrdak/tachyons-previewer/src/tachyon-components/alerts.md

 # Alerts

+Alert are a very easy thing to do in atomic css.

+Notice that in the next examples, the only thing we really need to change is the color, and everything else falls in place correctly.
+Talk about convenient!

 ### Bootstrap inspired alerts

-Notice that the only thing we need to change is the color, and everything else falls in place correctly.
-Talk about convenient!

 ```html
 <div role="alert" class="bg-washed-red b--light-red pv3 ph3 br2 ba mb2">